 *This post contains affiliate links.
-As an Amazon Associate, I earn from qualifying purchases.
+As an affiliate, I earn from qualifying purchases.
 This means when you make a purchase, I get a commission at no cost to you!
 Read more about my affiliates on my Affiliate Links Disclaimer.

 If I could use three words to describe how I felt the entire time I was in graduate school, it would be “not good enough.”

 Graduate school is INTENSE.
 Yes, you are smart, talented, amazing and passionate about science (my field), but guess what?
 So is everyone else in grad school!
 I found myself constantly measuring myself up to others.

 I would publish a paper, feel good for a day or two, and then come back to the “not good enough” feeling, especially when I learned that others were publishing faster and more.
 This action of constantly measuring myself against others made me feel insecure and of course, not good enough.

 Science can be especially hard on women.
 Women tend to be people-pleasers and do well when they receive positive feedback.
 Yet, in science, there is tons of rejection and criticism, and at times, feels like there is very little positivity.
 But now, I feel differently.

 I still get feelings of “not good enough,” but now I know that doesn’t matter.
 I don’t have to be the best at everything.
 And I am good at PLENTY of things!
 Sometimes I’m the best at plenty of things.
 On the whole I feel like I have the opposite of impostor syndrome.
 I belong here.
 I earned my spot.